RoonMoonlight/RoonsOverwatchGames/README.md

 This works like the Competitive 2.0 for Overwatch 2 but It's Unranked.
 Tried my best to recreate Competitive in custom games.
 Will be constantly updated when changes were made.

+### Practice Mode
+* Game code: `0XE1M`

+The Practice Mode I use while finding a match.
+You need to use Team 1 slot.

 # License
 Roon's Workshop License 2022